nikhil0207/opendoc-sg-courts-mobile-app-user-guide/draft.md

 Please refer to FAQ for more details.

-## Installation Guide for iPhones and iPads
+## Installation Guide for iPhone and iPad

 **Get the App**